No results for

 Manual deployment to Firebase

 This generates an optimised static site in the public directory.
-This is the directory we will be deploying to Firebase Hosting.
+This is the directory you will be deploying to Firebase Hosting.
 To manually deploy the public directory to Firebase Hosting, it only takes one command:

 firebase deploy